Are you a digital nomad looking for a new adventure in Puerto Rico?

 Fajardo’s downtown is a fantastic place to start your explorations of the island because it is peaceful and convenient.

-Guaynabo Pueblo is on the northern shore of Puerto Rico and is home to a population of under 4000.
+Guaynabo Pueblo is on the northern shore of Puerto Rico and is home to a population of around 4000.

 It is one of the nicest areas to reside in Puerto Rico due mainly to its coastal town appeal.